brandonchinn178/db_connector/README.md

 ========

 This repository defines classes that wrap connections to certain servers.
 The current classes defined are:
-- DatabaseConnector: a class that wraps a MySQL connection
+- DatabaseConnector: a class that wraps a SQL connection.
+Currently supports MySQL, SQLite, and PostgreSQL
 - SocketConnector: a class that wraps a socket connection

 Development